Human Resources

 • If your Net ID utilizes a preferred name it must manually be changed to match your legal name, please contact Risk Management after completing your submission to avoid delay in travel expense reimbursement.
 The UWSA Travel Auditors are not familiar with our employees preferred names and will kick the reports back.

 **Out of state license holders must also submit the UW-Whitewater Notarized Statement of Driving Record to verify their out of state driving record.
 In order to have your statement notarized you must take two forms of ID with you and sign the form in front of the Notary (NOT BEFORE).
 A Notary is a person who is legally empowered to witness and certify the validity of documents.
-Contact a notary for an appointment.
-A list of campus notaries can be found here.
+Contact a notary for an appointment - you can find a notary on this list of campus notaries.
 You will then need to scan the notarized statement and upload the pdf when completing your online submission.
 The original completed Notary Statement should be sent to Human Resources, Hyer Hall Room 330.
 Questions?
 Call 262-472-1024.
 If you submit without uploading the notarized statement,\ you can do it once Human Resources receives the original (needs to be updated annually).

 General Information